 - Black pepper

 - Franks Hot Sauce: Be sure and grab the original hot sauce.
-The buffalo sauce has a ton of extra ingredients in it.
+Traditional buffalo sauce has a ton of extra ingredients in it.
 The Hot sauce is salt, peppers, and vinegar.
 This is all you need.
 You won’t miss the extra stuff, I promise!

 Recipe Tips